What Time Of Day Is Best For Home Yoga Practice?

 5. Sleep-friendly routine: After your nighttime yoga practice, establish a consistent routine that promotes good sleep hygiene.
 This can include practicing good sleep hygiene habits, such as avoiding stimulating activities or screens before bed, and preparing your sleep environment for optimal comfort.

-See also How Can I Build A Balanced Home Yoga Routine?
+See also How Can I Stay Motivated To Practice Yoga At Home?

 Flexible Schedule Option